fi-content2-games-platform/FIcontent.Gaming.Enabler.PoIMatchmaking/README.md

 The Maven project uses the tomcat and jetty plugins.
 The tomcat plugin primarily allows deployment to an Apache Tomcat server.
 The jetty plugin provides a local servlet container, allowing you to more easily run a local instance of the servlet and test against that.

-To use the tomcat maven plugin you may need to edit the relevant configuration section of pom.xml.
-In particular it is currently set to deploy to host 'fi-cloud', which you can locally alias to an IP address via /etc/hosts (%WINDOWS%\system32\drivers\etc\hosts).
-Eg. you can add the following entry to your hosts file 127.0.0.1		fi-cloud
-You may need to edit the other configuration settings, and also be aware that login/password details for managing the Tomcat server are stored for maven in a local configuration file (~/.m2/settings.xml), not in the git repository.
-Google "tomcat-maven-plugin settings.xml" for more information.

 The section of pom.xml containing settings for Tomcat/Jetty:
 ```xml